-Get creative with Aboriginal painting techniques in Glenrock State Conservation Area, near Newcastle.
-Fun for all ages, you'll also listen to stories and take home your artwork.
+Get creative with Aboriginal painting techniques in Awabakal Nature Reserve, near Newcastle.
+Fun for kids and adults alike, you'll also listen to stories and take home your artwork.

 Cape Byron Lighthouse sits on Australia’s most easterly point, a shining light over Byron Bay.
 Take a guided tour, find out about shipwrecks and enjoy spectacular views.

 Point Stephens Lighthouse on Fingal Island is one of a kind.
 Kayak or take a boat to the island to explore the lighthouse and historic ruins.